bluekvirus/Stage.js/implementation/HOWTO.md

 ---------------
 **@1.0.0-rc1**

+###What's next
+1.0.0-rc2 will bring:
+* app.remote() - for remote data interfacing through RESTful/CRUD format
+* editor="" - special template attribute for speeding up editors setup

 Mental preparation
 ------------------
 Technique means nothing if people have no purposes in their mind.
-To prepare mentally to adapt something is to synchronize the mind around the subject domain behind so you can develop insights into the subject while applying the technique.
+To prepare mentally to adapt something is to synchronize the mind around the subject domain so you can develop insights while applying the technique.
 The ultimate goal is always to understand the subject (in our case the problem) better.

 Make sure to ask enough questions, so you can quickly locate the core problem that a given technique is trying to solve efficiently.
 Soon enough, you will start to see things like the solution inventor, and you will have a high chance of becoming one yourself later.
 True understanding is almost always developed this way.